-Orlando Wells attended the State University of New York at Purchase as a double major on violin and viola where his primary teachers were Yuval Waldman, and Emmanuel Vardi.
+Orlando Wells attended the State University of New York at Purchase as a double major on violin and viola.
+His primary teachers were Yuval Waldman, and Emmanuel Vardi.
 He continued his studies at the Mason Gross School of the Arts at Rutgers in New Jersey in the studio of Michael Tree.

-Among the many ensembles he’s played with are the Northeastern Pennsylvania Philharmonic, St. Lukes Chamber Orchestra, Radio City Christmas Spectacular Orchestra, Knickerbocker Chamber Orchestra, Bronx Opera (concertmaster), Orchestra of the Bronx (concertmaster), Antara Chamber Orchestra (principal viola), and the Ritz Chamber Players in Jacksonville, Florida.
-He has appeared as soloist with Manhattan Virtuosi, the Harlem Symphony, and Antara Chamber Orchestra.
+Among the many ensembles with which he has played are: the Northeastern Pennsylvania Philharmonic, St. Luke’s Chamber Orchestra, Radio City Christmas Spectacular Orchestra, Knickerbocker Chamber Orchestra, Bronx Opera (concertmaster), Orchestra of the Bronx (concertmaster), Antara Chamber orchestra (principal viola) and the Ritz Chamber Players in Jacksonville, Florida.
+He has appeared as soloist with Manhattan Virtuosi, the Harlem Symphony Orchestra and Antara Chamber Orchestra.

 Mr. Wells has performed and recorded with great artists such as Mariah Carey, John Legend, Rihanna, Harry Connick Jr., Dionne Warwick, Elvis Costello, and many others.
-He also performs with many of the greatest shows on Broadway.
-Currently, he is the violist of the critically acclaimed Sweet Plantain String Quartet and assistant concertmaster of the Broadway revival of Porgy and Bess.
+He also performs with some of the greatest shows on Broadway.

 Philip Payton, Violin and Viola